Selection and the Distribution of Female Hourly Wages in the U.S: Introduction

-At higher quantiles there is a small increase in the male real wage at the 75th percentile over the sample period.
-However, until the late 1990s it remained below its 1976 level before increasing throughout the last 15 years of our sample period.
-The profile at the 90th percentile resembles that of the 75th percentile, although the periods of growth have produced larger increases.
-For females, there has been strong and steady growth at the 75th and 90th percentiles since 1980 with an increasing gap between each and the median wage.

-Figure~\ref{fig:d9d1_raw} reports the time series behavior of the ratio of the 90th to the 10th percentile, a commonly used summary measure of inequality.
-The figure confirms the widening wage gap for both males and females with increases over the sample period of 55 and 38 percent respectively.
-Rather than immediately focusing on these ratios, we first identify the sources of the observed wage changes.
-The cyclical behavior of the profiles in Figure~\ref{WAGES1} suggests that each responds to business cycle forces, although the strength of the response varies by quantile.
-The behavior of the various profiles also suggests that workers located at different points of the wage distribution are subject to different labor market conditions.

-The previous literature has emphasized two main sources of growth in wage inequality.
-One is the increase in skill premia, especially the returns to education (see for example, Juhn et al.\ 1993, Katz and Autor 1999, Welch 2000, Autor et al.\ 2008, Acemoglu and Autor 2011, and Murphy and Topel 2016), but also the returns to cognitive and noncognitive skills (Heckman, Stixrud and Urzua 2006).
-The manner in which the prices of individual's characteristics contribute to wages is known as the \textquotedblleft structural effect".
-This also reflects other factors such as declining minimum wages in real terms, the decrease in the union premium (see, for example, DiNardo et al.\ 1996, Lee 1999, and Autor et al.\ 2016), and the increasing use of noncompete clauses in employment contracts (Krueger and Posner 2018).
-The other source is the change in workers' characteristics over the period considered.
-These include the increase in educational attainment, the decrease in unionization rates, and changes in the age structure of the workforce.
-The large increase in female labor force participation may have also produced changes in the labor force composition.
-The contribution to changes in the distribution of hourly wages attributable to these observable characteristics is known as the \textquotedblleft composition effect".
+The inequality literature allocates wage changes to two sources.
+The first is the \textquotedblleft structural effect" which captures the market value of an individual's characteristics.
+This includes skill premia, such as the returns to education (see, for example, Welch 2000 and Murphy and Topel 2016), cognitive and noncognitive skills (Heckman, Stixrud and Urzua 2006), declining minimum wages in real terms (see, for example, DiNardo et al.\ 1996 and Lee 1999), and the increasing use of non-compete clauses in employment contracts (Krueger and Posner 2018).
+The second source, referred to as the \textquotedblleft composition effect", reflects differences across workers' observed characteristics.
+These include increases in educational attainment.
+Earlier papers (see, for example, Angrist et al.\ 2006, and Chernozhukov et al.\ 2013) have estimated these two effects under general conditions.
+However, as they focus on male wages they have ignored the role of selection.